Author's Preferred Editions!

 We bumped our way over potholes and found a place to park.
 As we exited the car, traffic sounds rattled the nearby overpasses that pierced the misty night.
-The air reeked of gas, oil, and exhaust fumes, which added nausea to the butterflies in my stomach.
+The pungent smell of gas, oil, and exhaust fumes, added nausea to the butterflies in my stomach.
 It was a frightening place to be, and I questioned if I should have come with him.

-We walked toward a brick warehouse with all its windows boarded up with plywood.
+We walked toward a brick warehouse with all its windows boarded up.
 We entered the building through a door that was illuminated by a single red-light bulb, the kind one would see outside a Warning Zone, keeping pedestrians away from danger.
 I held my breath and followed my high school chum into the unknown.

 The Warehouse wasn’t as spacious inside as it appeared from the outside.
 Only a portion of it had been reserved for public access.
 The odor of damp basement air, mixed with cigarette smoke and booze, greeted me, as I followed Derek, who walked in as though he owned the place.

 We sat on two vacant stools, and Derek ordered drinks.
 The bartender popped open a couple of cans of Bud and placed them on the bar before us.
-Derek gave the scruffy man in an AC/DC T-shirt some money. and he pecked on an old cast iron register with a cash drawer that wouldn’t stay closed.
+Derek gave the scruffy man in an AC/DC T-shirt some money.
+He pecked on an old cast iron register with a cash drawer that wouldn’t stay closed.
+I didn’t dare look at the bartender, Derek, or anyone else.
 I was petrified.
-I didn’t dare look at Derek, or anyone else.
-I focused on the row of booze bottles lined up in front of a hazy mirror, and sipped my illegal brew in silence, hoping I wouldn’t be caught by the bartender for underage drinking.
+I focused on the row of booze bottles in front of a hazy mirror, instead, sipping my illegal brew in silence.
+I hoped I wouldn’t be caught for underage drinking.
 I then realized he couldn’t have cared less.

 “Why’d we come so early?”
 I asked Derek.